lanl/FEHM/docs/getting-started/fehmpytest-info/test-details/darcy2D.md

 end ndar

 or
-ndar OFF (to skip non-darcy)
+ndar OFF (keyword **OFF** is used to skip a macro)
 </pre>

 ## Example macro cont with vtk

 The vtk option is available through the macro **cont**.
 In this example, vtk contour files are written at Time 0.0 and Time 50.0  *rootname*.00001_sca_node.vtk and *rootname*.00002_sca_node.vtk, each with contour data for Liquid Pressure (MPa) and Saturation.
-The pressure contour images were created using Time 2 vtk files.
+The pressure contour images were created using Time 0002 vtk files.

 <pre>
 cont